U.S. TAXPAYER SUBSIDIZED LOGGING IN ALASKA BENEFITS CHINA ECONOMY

 The current protected areas of the Tongass provide for 28% of the commercial salmon harvest across the entire state, withthe Alaskan fishing industry yielding $986 million annually.
 Tourism, recreational, and fishing/hunting industries within the protected Tongass employ over 10,000 Alaska residents.

 “The proposal to lift the Roadless Rule protections will likely have significant adverse economic impacts to southeastern Alaska’s economy, just to fulfill Chinese demands.
-The American taxpayer has suffered from the coronavirus pandemic and should not be forced to subsidize logging in our public forests for the corrupt Chinese government.
-The future prosperity of American families cannot be sacrificed on the altar of Chinese greed“says CFTR.
+The American taxpayer should not be forced to subsidize logging in our public forests for the Chinese government.
+The future prosperity of American families cannot be sacrificed on the altar of Chinese greed“ says CFTR.